Mount File Storage

 kubectl apply -f <persistent_volume_claim.yaml>Specify

-<persistent_volume_claim.yaml>is the name of the manifest yaml file to create the PersistentVolumeClaim. -
+<persistent_volume_claim.yaml>— the name of the yaml file with the manifest to create the PersistentVolumeClaim. -

 kubectl get pvc